mcyemmy/YemisArcade/Info.md

 - Asynchronous request lets the app continue processing other activities while it waits for feedback(informed through call back) about its request to the server.
 While Synchronous halts other processes until its request to the serve is complete.

-// API and RESTful API
+// API and REST API
  - An API is a method by which vendors can write programs that interface easily with other programs to request services from an operating system or other application, that means allowing two software programs to communicate with each another and/or consume data from the other.
  - Say for example that I need to consume a vendor's data/web services within my application so it can be useful for my clients, I'll need to go find that vendor's api and its supporting documentation to help me use api properly within With my application through their resource url and http request(GET in this case).
 Also lets say I want to promote my company's business data or business services within other vendors application, all I need is to just create an api and supporting documentation to help those other vendors consume my business data or services eithin their application.
 - With cloud use on the rise, **APIs are emerging to expose web services.
 Keep in mind that your target users when developing APIs are other developers that want to consume the data and web services that you expose to them through the API**.
 REST is a logical choice for building APIs that allow users to connect and interact with cloud services.